 However, it’s less flexible than if you manage your own online store.

 Still, within reason, you can build a distinct brand feel for your store on ebay.
 That helps towards finding a competitive advantage.
-You also have access to more digital data and insights than you get with Gumtree.
+You also have access to more digital data and insights than with Gumtree.

 For new or small sellers selling up to 40 items a month though, there’s no listing fee.
-If you’re just starting out with them, that helps your initial profit and loss.
+If you’re just starting with them, that helps your initial profit and loss.

 Delivery is on you though

-Ebay don’t however manage the delivery for you.
+However, ebay doesn’t manage the delivery for you.

 “Bad” accounts can be reported and removed.
 That means transactions feel safer on ebay.